← Back to Main Documentation Architecture Index

 Technology: Edge-deployed routing service with four core functions

-The Director’s Four Functions:
+The Gateway’s Four Functions:

-1. Director Function - Intelligent Context-Aware Routing
+1. Routing Function - Intelligent Context-Aware Routing

 • Route based on object status (for sale → market.plings.io, for rent → rent.plings.io)